lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 * Since all ML-DSA keys and signature values are now fixed-length, dropped the length-tagged encoding.
 * Added a prefix into the message format to allow traditional verifiers to detect if a composite signature has been stripped
 * Added a fixed 4-byte length value to identify the length of the first ML-DSA component so keys and signatures can be separated
-* Issued new prototype OIDs for testing purposes since the above changes break backwards compatiblity with version -03
+* Issued new prototype OIDs for testing purposes since the above changes break backwards compatibility with version -03
 * Added support for a MLDSA65-ECDSA-P256 combination because P256 is a widely supported EC algorithm
 * Added support for a MLDSA87-RSA4096-PSS combination at the request of Microsoft and because we want a RSA combination complaint with CNSA 2.0
 * When used in CMS, all composite combinations make use of the SHA-512 digest algorithm